-Best freeware plug-ins: Five of the best free software and apps for DJs
+Best DJ plugins of 2023: Free software and apps for DJing

-DJing has never been as accessible as it is in 2021.
-Instead of saving up for a pair of turntables and a mixer, you can blend tracks on your laptop for free.
-There’s plenty of free software available that equips you with professional features, whether you’re planning on testing out a few tracks to mix before a big gig or need an app to use with your new DJ controller.
+DJing is more accessible now than ever before.
+Instead of saving up for a pair of turntables and a mixer, you can start blending tracks on your laptop for free.
+There’s plenty of freeware out there that equips you with professional features, whether you’re planning on testing out a few tracks to mix before a big gig or need an app to use with your new DJ controller.
 Some software is even capable of connecting streaming services, isolating stems in a track and video mixing.

-We’ve rounded up some of the best free software for DJing on both Windows and macOS that will have you mixing in no time.
+We’ve rounded up the best free software for DJing on both Windows and macOS that will have you mixing in no time.

 The best free software for DJs at a glance: